Derekkk/NMT_Tenforflow/README.md

 ## 5. Trained Model

 You can download [ toy trained model](https://drive.google.com/open?id=1FKTU_vsE1qhcxA8LV2vbHTAA3xTHFUOP) for testing.
-Note: the provided model is trained for 10 epochs without fine-tuning, and training loss is on above.
+Note: the provided model is trained for 10 epochs without fine-tuning, and training loss is shown above.
+No guarantee for optimal.

 ## 6. REFERENCE